Build Trust in Online Communities. A Healthcare Marketing Strategy that Steps Back from Self-Promotion.

 Communities like PatientsLikeMe (with nearly a million members) and Inspire (hundreds of different health conditions) are two examples.
 With these established communities, aligned with your target audience, you will better understand the struggles, successes and path of your audience.

-For instance, if you market a diabetes-related product you could check out the Diabetes Daily forum (nearly 150,000 members).
-As you spend some time interacting, you discover what drives the Diabetes community.
+For instance, if you market a diabetes-related product you could check out the Diabetes Daily forum (over 175,000 members).
+As you spend some time interacting, you discover what drives the diabetes community.
 More than an intimate look at personal journeys, these are a cache of potential blog posts, videos, emails, and marketing content.

 This relevant community pulse is your cornerstone for website, social media platforms, and marketing initiatives.